jcfrank/backup_script/README.md

-This is a simple script to backup files/folders from source folder to target folder.

-#Execute
-Enter the code base folder and execute "ruby main.rb", it will backup files from "ori" folder to "target" folder.
+# Overview
+A fork from backup script.
+And refactored.

+# Execute
+./backup.rb
+Copy files in ./ori/ to ./target/ .
-If there is a file with the same name at target folder, it will simply jump to next file without copy it.
+If there is a file with the same name at target folder, it will skip to next file.

-#Customize
-Change "sourcePath" and "targetPath" in main.rb, then you can backup any local folder to another local folder
+# Customize
+./backup.rb --from source/ --to target/